Capacity Results for Binary Fading Interference Channels with Delayed CSIT: Overview of the Key Ideas

 Our goal in this section is to present the key techniques we use in this paper both for achievability and converse purposes.
 Although we will provide detailed explanation of the achievability strategy and converse proofs for all different scenarios, we found it instructive to elaborate the main ideas through several clarifying examples.
-In particular, for the sake of achievability, we show how Delayed-CSIT and later, Delayed-CSIT plus output feedback can help us improve the achievable rate region.
-Then, we present a key lemma that our converse proofs with Delayed-CSIT are based on.
+Furthermore, the coding opportunities introduced in this section can be applicable to DoF analysis of wireless networks with linear schemes (Section~III.A of~\cite{issa2013two}) or interference management in packet collision networks (Section~IV of~\cite{vahid2013communication}).